Gorgias macros to guide returns without a portal: A 2026 guide

 A step-by-step guide: Using Gorgias macros for returns

-This is where Gorgias's native tools can give you a bit of breathing room.
-By combining Rules with Macros, you can create a basic automation flow.
-A "Rule" is the trigger; it scans incoming tickets for keywords like "return" or "refund."
+This is where Gorgias's native tools give your team breathing room.
+By combining Rules with Macros, you can create a reliable automation flow.
+A "Rule" is the trigger: it scans incoming tickets for keywords like "return" or "refund."
 When it finds a match, it automatically applies a macro you’ve designated.

 Here are a few examples you could set up for your own return process:

-• Macro 1: Return Instructions (for an eligible order).
+Macro 1: Return instructions (for an eligible order).
 This will likely be your most-used template.
 It confirms the customer is within the return window and gives them clear, step-by-step instructions on how to package the item and where to ship it.
-It saves your agent from typing out the same info ten times a day.
+It saves your agent from typing out the same info multiple times.

-• Macro 2: Not eligible for return.
+Macro 2: Not eligible for return.
 For requests that fall outside the return window, this macro politely explains why the order can't be returned, pointing back to your store’s policy.
-It helps keep the tone consistent and professional, even when you have to deliver bad news.
+It helps keep the tone consistent and professional.

-• Macro 3: Damaged item received.
-When a customer gets a broken item, this macro should lead with empathy.
+Macro 3: Damaged item received.
+When a customer gets a broken item, this macro can lead with empathy.
 It can apologize for the issue and ask for a photo of the damage so your team can sort it out quickly.

 Beyond macros: Gorgias's AI Agent with Guidance